-In future performance of crumb rubber with other

-- Use of crumb rubber may also be tested not only for SMA but also for different other HMA. - Indirect tensile test of SMA mix can give us an idea about evelopmetensile strength of mix. - Repeated load testing can be studied on SMA Mix.
+- In future performance of crumb rubber with other grades of bitumen can also be tested. - ➤ Use of crumb rubber may also be tested not only for SMA but also for different other HMA. - ➤ Indirect tensile test of SMA mix can give us an idea about tensile strength of mix. - Repeated load testing can be studied on SMA Mix.